krismakesstuff/WeatherMusic/README.md

 # Weather Music

 This project is a work in progress.
-The goal is to make a project that maps 'real-time' weather data to audio parameters that generate music.
+The goal is to make a project that maps 'real-time' weather data to audio parameters that generate ambient synth music.
 As the weather changes, so will the music.
+Click around the map to choose different locations in real-time.

 ## How it works